-Many New Yorkers are desk jockeys – sitting at our desks from 9-to -5.
+Many New Yorkers are stuck at their desks; sitting from 9-to -5.
 We tend to slouch and quickly abandon proper posture, allowing our shoulders to round forward and exaggerating the curve of our upper back.
 Unfortunately, this manifests in uncomfortable aches and pains.

 Pilates is one of the best ways to stabilize these structural weaknesses and alleviate these aches by strengthening our anchoring muscles.